Your Questions Answered

 WHAT ARE YOUR FEES?

-The payment you're responsible for varies widely depending on your individual insurance plan.
-If you plan to use insurance, please call the mental health or behavioral health number on the back of your card to inquire about "mental health outpatient" coverage.
-Be sure to ask if this provider is in network, if you are responsible for a copay, if there is a deductible amount to be met, and if preauthorization is required in order to avoid surprises down the road.
-My private pay fee is $75 per 50-minute clinical hour.
+If you are using insurance, the payment you're responsible for varies widely depending on your individual plan.
+If you want to use insurance, please call the behavioral health number on the back of your card to inquire about "mental health outpatient" coverage.
+Be sure to ask if this provider is in network, if you are responsible for a copay, if there is a deductible amount to be met, and if preauthorization is required.

 WHAT INSURANCE DO YOU ACCEPT?